Generalised continuation by means of right limits: Poincar e simple pole series and generalised continuation

 Lemma~\ref{lemlimrad} shows that, if $\la \in \supp\rho$, the function~$\Sig(\rho)^+$ is not bounded on the ray $[0,\la]$, hence $\la$ is necessarily a singular point of the function.
 This entails a dichotomy: \begin{enumerate}[(a)] \item either $\supp\rho$ is not dense in~$\S$; then $\PP\setminus\ov{\supp\rho}$ is connected and $\S\setminus\ov{\supp\rho}$ is a countable union of open arcs of the unit circle, in the neighbourhood of which $\Sig(\rho)$ is holomorphic; we can thus view $\Sig(\rho)^+$ and~$\Sig(\rho)^-$ as the analytic continuation of each other through any of these arcs; \item or $\supp\rho$ is dense in the unit circle, $\D$ and~$\E$ are the two connected components of $\PP\setminus\ov{\supp\rho} = \PP\setminus\S$ and the unit circle is a natural boundary for both $\Sig(\rho)^+$ and~$\Sig(\rho)^-$. \end{enumerate}

-In the latter case, one may still study the convergence of~\eqref{eqdefSigrho} on the unit circle (by restricting oneself to $z\in\S$ ``sufficiently far'' from $\supp\rho$) and try to ``connect'' the functions $\Sig(\rho)^+$ and~$\Sig(\rho)^-$ by a property of Borel-monogenic regularity.
-We shall return to these questions later (Proposition~\ref{propmonog}).

-Our main theorem about inner PSP-series is in term of the notion of generalized analytic continuation discussed in Section~\ref{secremindrrlc}: the outer PSP-series is the unique \rrlc of the inner PSP-series with which it is associated.
+Our main theorem about inner PSP-series is in terms of the notion of generalised analytic continuation discussed in Section~\ref{secremindrrlc}: the outer PSP-series is the unique \rrlc of the inner PSP-series with which it is associated.
+This result was stated in the introduction as Theorem~\ref{thmPSPuniquerrlce} in the case where $B=\C$, we restate it now in full generality: